jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

    - Focus on assets: an org’s most valuable assets are likely to be targeted by attackers
    - Focus on software: orgs that develop applications in house, and can be viewed as part of the threat landscape; the goal isn’t to identify every possible attack, but to focus on the big picture, identifying risks and attack vectors
 - Understanding threats to the org allow the documentation of potential attack vectors; diagramming can be used to list various technologies under threat
+- **Reduction analysis**: with a purpose of gaining a greater understanding of the logic of a product and interactions with external elements includes breaking down a system into five core elements: trust boundaries, data flow paths, input points, privileged operations, and security control details; AKA decomposing the application, system, or environment

 [1.12](#1.12) Apply Supply Chain Risk Management (SRM) concepts (OSG-9 Chpt 1)
 - 1.12.1 Risks associated with hardware, software, and services